 Part II contains information for persons who may be contemplating whether the Faculty of Social Sciences is their place to shine.
-Prospective students will find information relating to admission requirements, application procedures as well as a list of degree programmes from which to choose.
+Prospective students will find information relating to admission requirements and application procedures in addition to a list of degree programmes from which to choose.

-Part III provides information on general degree regulations for all undergraduate programmes, as well as regulations governing the examinations process and the Faculty's Summer School programme.
+Part III provides a reference source for the Faculty's regulations for current students and staff alike.
+Outlined in this section are general degree regulations for all undergraduate programmes, as well as regulations governing the examinations process and the Faculty's Summer School programme.

-Part IV outlines information related to the student's programme of study.
+Part IV consists of information relating to programmes of study, i.e., the degree programme that students are accepted to pursue.
 Each section begins with a welcome message from the Head of Department followed by information and guidelines that are specific to each department.
-Requirements for each Major, Minor or Special; course offerings for the current year, course descriptions, anti-requisites and pre-requisites are also stated.
+Next you will find an outline of the programme of study requirements for each Major, Minor or Special; course offering for the current year, course descriptions and anti-requisites.